ansible/awx/docs/scm_inventory.md

 ### RBAC

-User needs `admin` role to the project in order to use it as a source project for inventory (this entails permission to run arbitrary scripts).
+User needs `use` role to the project in order to use it as a source project for inventory (this entails permission to run arbitrary scripts).
 To update the project, they need `update` permission to the project, even if the update is done indirectly.